 Make sure to check out our article about scarcity in marketing.

 Many mechanisms of social influence involve trying to persuade others for your point of view.
 When we feel that we can relate to something, we’re much more likely to agree with it and become consumed by the idea very quickly.
 So it’s important not to be taken in by persuasive techniques and keep an open mind when considering different points of view.
+Societal influences may vary depending on cultural differences but it’s crucial to be aware of them in our everyday lives.

 We encourage you to look at how you can use those principles in marketing and online communication.
 In addition, our other articles have more information about certain principles, so make sure to check them out.